Naveen-Nelupoodi/projectAI/README.md

-my project related to AI
+# My project related to AI
+welcome to the world of AI